UnidayStudio/UPBGE-Addons/README.md

 In this image you can see the addon showing an output, which is something printed by the user, and 30 consecutive python errors grouped together (to make visualization easier).

+A HUGE thanks to [marechal-p](https://github.com/marechal-p) which helped me a lot to figure out how to steal the console output from the blender's system console.
+This add-on would not be possible without him.

 ## Input Mapping
 ###### File: **Addons/input_mapping.py**